How To Make Sun Tea

 Makes six 8-oz. servings

-I’m excited to share a family recipe for how to make tea in the sun.
+I’m excited to share a go-to recipe for how to make tea in the sun.
 It uses one of my favorites, Nilgiri Platinum Needle.
-(Although you can't go wrong with any of the teas in our Sun Tea Bundle.)
+(Although you can't go wrong with any of our teas or our recommended teas featured in our Iced Tea Favorites collection.)
 Sipping this delicate tea always takes me back to the beautiful Nilgiri foothills of rural southern India, to a town called Coonoor.
 It’s here where Indi and Muskan, the father-daughter team that runs Tea Studio, craft unique teas in small batches, like Nilgiri Platinum Needle.

 With just a few simple steps, you'll be one “steep” closer to having a deeper and more complex tea tasting experience.
 Now it’s your turn to relax, sit back, and enjoy yet another benefit of the summertime sun.